(No ratings)

 Although allergy shots are the longest-lasting and most effective allergy treatment available, they are not for everyone.
 If patients have heart problems, high blood pressure, or severe asthma, they should not be given allergy shots.
 The injections are generally safe, but they may have a little swelling at the injection site, which is normal.
 Rarely, severe shock-like reactions, called anaphylaxis, can also occur.
 Patients will likely be required by their doctor to stay for half an hour after their shot, so in the event of an anaphylactic reaction, it can be treated immediately.

-Dr. Bryce Carl Hoffman, MD graduated from University of Texas Southwestern Medical School.
+Dr. Bryce C. Hoffman, MD graduated from University of Texas Southwestern Medical School.
 He completed residency at New York-Presbyterian Hospital.
 He is certified by the Allergy and Immunology - Board Certified and has a state license in California.

 Medical School: University of Texas Southwestern Medical School